tjd1234/cmpt135spring2023/lectures/week1/wordcount/README.md

 For example:

 ```
-$ wc austenPandP.txt
+> wc austenPride.txt
- 13427 124580 704158 austenPandP.txt
+ 13427 124580 704158 austenPride.txt
 ```

-This tells us that [austenPandP.txt](austenPandP.txt) has 13427 lines, 124580
+This says that [austenPride.txt](austenPride.txt) has 13427 lines, 124580 words,
-words, and 704158 characters.
+and 704158 characters.

-Create your own version of `wc` that does each of these things:
+Using the file [count_chars_start.cpp](count_chars_start.cpp) as a start, create your own version of `wc` that does this:

 1. **Count the number of characters in a file**.
 To do this, use `cin.get`.
    `cin.get(c)` sets the `char` `c` to the next character from `cin`.
 After